 Since prescription drugs sparked the opioid crisis, let’s take a closer look at one of the most popular pain medications – hydrocodone.

 Hydrocodone is a semi-synthetic opioid made from codeine, which is itself made from the opium poppy.
 “Semi-synthetic” means that hydrocodone is a mixture of compounds found in nature and those that are manufactured exclusively in a laboratory.

-Hydrocodone was first synthesized in Germany in 1920, in 1943, it gained approval by the Food and Drug administration for sale in the United States.
+Hydrocodone was first synthesized in Germany in 1920, in 1943, it gained approval by the Food and Drug Administration for sale in the United States.

 Available by prescription only, hydrocodone is used medically to treat moderate-to-severe pain, or as a cough suppressant.
-Although hydrocodone is only 59% as potent as morphine, when taken orally, the two drugs are roughly equivalent at reducing pain.
+Although hydrocodone is only 59% as potent as morphine, when taken orally, the two drugs are roughly equivalent to reducing pain.